Freeport, Maine: Geography

 Freeport borders Brunswick and Durham to the north, Pownal to the west, and Yarmouth to the southwest.
 Freeport also shares small borders with Cumberland and Harpswell in Casco Bay.
 Cumberland and Harpswell are not connected to Freeport by roads, but since Freeport's town border ranges out into Casco Bay, the other towns' borders meet Freeport's.

 Climate

-This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
-According to the Köppen Climate Classification system, Freeport has a humid continental climate, abbreviated "Dfb" on climate maps.
+This climatic region is typified by large seasonal temperature differences, with warm, often humid summers and cold (sometimes severely cold) winters.
+According to the Köppen climate classification system, Freeport has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.

 Transportation

-Both U.S. 1 and Interstate-295 run directly through Freeport, the latter with three and a half exits.
+Both U.S. 1 and Interstate-295 run directly through Freeport, the latter with three exits northbound (20, 22 and 24) and two exits southbound (22 and 20).

 Amtrak's Downeaster train service stops at Freeport station with service to the Portland Transportation Center and Boston's North Station.

-The Greater Portland Transit District (METRO) provides bus service between Brunswick, Maine and Portland, Maine with three stops in Freeport.
+Greater Portland Metro's BREEZ provides bus service between Brunswick and Portland, with four stops in Freeport.